Live News Articles Safety Guide Register Now ▶

 What are Gate.io's spot trading fees in 2026?

 Gate.io charges 0.1% on both maker and taker sides at the base tier for spot trading.
 Fee reductions are available for users holding GT (Gate Token), with rates stepping down at higher holding tiers.
-These fees are competitive but not the lowest among top-tier CEXs.
+Always verify the current schedule on the official Gate.io fee page before trading.

 What are the main risks of using Gate.io compared to a DEX?